sjbuysse/react-security-oidc/push-notifications.md

 Start a new firebase project (we have already done this for you), and activate the messaging feature.
 When you go to the Settings of your firebase project, and look under the `Cloud Messaging` tab, you can find a `Sender ID`.
-We have done this for you, and the `Sender ID` that you need is 319381111953.
+You'll be using our project, the `Sender ID` that you need is 319381111953.
 We need to add this information to the `manifest.json` of our project like this:
 ```
   "gcm_sender_id": "319381111953",